dhsc-govuk/dhsc_quarto_template/DEVELOPER_README.md

 3. Update the relevant `_extension.yml` files for the extensions you have modified with a new version number, e.g. `version: 1.0.4` to `version: 1.0.5`.
 For more major updates, change the middle version number, e.g. `version: 1.0.4` to `version: 1.1.0`.
 For the most major updates change the first digit of the version number.

 4. Update the top of the News.md file in the project top level folder with the new version name and description of what has changed/added/removed.

 5. Commit and push to GIT.
-Inform lead if it is ready to be QAd and merged.
+Create a pull request from your branch into development.
+Inform lead that the branch is ready to be QAd and merged.

 # Updating govuk HTML extension